Skip to contents

 Development

-The package is developed by Zhiwei Wang ().
+The R package mfair is developed and maintained by Zhiwei Wang.

 Contact

-Please feel free to contact Zhiwei Wang (), Prof. Mingxuan Cai (), or Prof. Can Yang () with any inquiries.
+Please feel free to contact Zhiwei Wang, Prof. Mingxuan Cai, or Prof. Can Yang if any inquiries.